chngzyashley-spec/chngzyashley-spec/README.md

 ### 🌐 sign-language-translator
 Real-time SgSl translator powered by MediaPipe and TensorFlow, capable of recognising both static hand poses and dynamic sign actions through computer vision.

+### 🎸 air-guitar
+An interactive virtual guitar powered by Computer Vision, MediaPipe and Python, allowing users to play guitar chords in real time using only hand gestures and motion tracking.

 ---